BF SAVINGS ACROSS WEBSITE. FREE SHIPPING OVER $100. SHOP NOW

 Is coconut oil good for skin, really?

 You’ve heard that coconut oil has amazing skin and hair benefits.
 But then you’ve also heard that coconut oil is comedone heaven and that you should avoid using it at all costs.
-So is coconut oil good for skin, really?
+So, Is coconut oil good for skin, really?

 Coconut oil is one of those ingredients that’s ever so divisive.
 Given the entrenched positions on both sides, it’s often hard to work out whether it should go into the love or hate drawer.